Learn more about our initiatives:

 What we do

-CHPCC works with community partners to manage programs that meet the important day-to-day needs of the kids and their families.
+CCCC and CHPCC work with community partners to manage programs that meet the important day-to-day needs of the kids and their families.
 We create opportunities for doctors, nurses, families, and community leaders to talk together about the issues that matter the most, and help professionals to get training and education they need to care for children who are chronically ill or at the end of life.

-CHPCC also educates the public and rallies support for legislative action.
+CCCC and CHPCC also educate the public and rallies support for legislative action.
 While we predominantly focus our efforts on California, we mentor other states across the nation seeking similar change and participate in the nationwide discussion of care for children.